Welcome to Australian Competition Law

 The ACCC released revised Informal Merger Review Process Guidelines 2013 in September.
 These replace the 2006 process guidelines.
 The ACCC released its draft Merger Review Process Guidelines on 1 July with public consultation running from 1 July - 19 July.
 See press release.
 There is some useful firm commentary on this.
 See, for example, Allens><Linklaters and Clayton Utz.

 Following the High Court decision in Pilbara Infrastructure Pty Ltd v Australian Competition Tribunal HCA 3, which remitted determination of the Robe and Hamersley lines access declarations back to the Tribunal, the Tribunal has now set aside the Treasurer's 2008 declaration of these rail lines (Applications by Robe River Mining Co Pty Ltd and Hamersley Iron Pty Ltd ACompT 2).
 The High Court rejected the 'net social benefit' and 'natural monopoly' approaches to criterion (b) (the requirement that 'it would be uneconomical for anyone to develop another facility to provide the service'), instead adopting the 'private profitability' test.
 The Tribunal concluded there was not sufficient evidence available to satisfy the this test.

 It is now 20 years since the Hilmer Report, which provided the genesis for the current access regime.
 In October last year the government announced an Inquiry into the National Access Regime to be conducted by the Productivity Commission; that inquiry is currently underway and will consider, among other factors, 'whether the criteria for declaration strike an appropriate balance between promoting efficient investment in infrastructure and ensuring its efficient operation and use'.
-Submissions are now in (31 of them) and the PC is due to release a draft report in May.
+Submissions are now in (31 of them) and the PC released a draft report in May.
+The final report is due in October.
 See further the access page.

 ACCC's new Compliance and Enforcement Policy